Autoscaler/autoscaler/autoscale-marathon-container/README.md

   Default: `90`
   Description: The percentage of available memory the messaging platform can use before the Autoscaler should take stage 3 action.
 Stage 3 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_3_SHUTDOWN_THRESHOLD" or 5 if the environment variable is not set.

+- `CAF_AUTOSCALER_DISK_FREE_MB_ALERT_DISPATCH_THRESHOLD`
+  Default: `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_1`
+  Description: This setting indicates the amount of disk space (MB) that can be remaining before starting to send out alerts when the messaging platform is beginning to run out of resources.
+If this configuration is not set then a message will be dispatched from the stage one alert threshold.

+- `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_1`
+  Default: `400`
+  Description: The amount of disk space (MB) that can be remaining on the messaging platform before the Autoscaler should take stage 1 action.
+  Stage 1 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_1_SHUTDOWN_THRESHOLD" or 1 if the environment variable is not set.

+- `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_2`
+  Default: `200`
+  Description: The amount of disk space (MB) that can be remaining on the messaging platform before the Autoscaler should take stage 2 action.
+Stage 2 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_2_SHUTDOWN_THRESHOLD" or 3 if the environment variable is not set.

+- `CAF_AUTOSCALER_MESSAGING_DISK_FREE_MB_LIMIT_STAGE_3`
+  Default: `100`
+  Description: The amount of disk space (MB) that can be remaining on the messaging platform before the Autoscaler should take stage 3 action.
+Stage 3 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_3_SHUTDOWN_THRESHOLD" or 5 if the environment variable is not set.

 - `CAF_AUTOSCALER_MESSAGING_STAGE_1_SHUTDOWN_THRESHOLD`
   Default: `1`
   Description: The priority threshold of services to shutdown in the event the messaging platform has used up to its stage 1 resource limit.
 Any service with a shutdown priority of or less than this value will be shutdown.